Kinetic

 Listening to our customers was where I could uncover critical challenges that they were facing with our product.
 From the very beginning, I prioritized having a conversation with someone using our product every day.
 During those interviews, I realized that your angriest customers are often your biggest advocates once you validate their feelings and respond to their feedback.

-Develop resilance & grit
+Develop resilience & grit

 from unpredictability